 Under the same conditions, 2 x 3', 3 x 3', 3 x 4', and 3 x 6' heat pads operate at 80 – 90°F (27 – 32°C).
 The air temperature in the home or enclosure and the type of flooring material influence the exact surface temperature of the heat pad.
 Osborne Heat Pad Controls are specifically designed for heat pad control and recommended for optimum performance and economy.

 2. Should I use bedding or other covering materials with a Stanfield Heat Pad?

 No. Coverings of any sort are not recommended or needed.
 Covering the heat pad with bedding materials or residues will usually result in inefficient and improper operation of the heat pad.
-The Stanfield Heat Pad is durably designed for direct contact with the juvenile animals and eliminate the need for bedding and the cost and work associated with maintenance of bedding.
+The Stanfield Heat Pad is durably designed for direct contact with juvenile animals, thus eliminating the need for bedding and the cost and work associated with maintenance of bedding materials.

 3. Should I provide other heat to newborn animals?

 The Stanfield Heat Pad does not produce enough heat to warm a pet enclosure.
 It attracts pets and other juvenile animals because it provides a warm sleeping area.
 If the air temperature drops too low, then chilling is possible, especially if the laying area permits drafts.

 4. How do animals find the heat pad?